 Guide to Unemployment Fund Benefits is available at http://www.tyj.fi/fin/lomakkeet_ja_opas/etuusopas/

-How to claim a daily allowance
+How to apply for a daily allowance

 - Register as a job seeker with the TE Office immediately after becoming unemployed (http://www.te-palvelut.fi/te/fi/).
 An allowance can only be paid for the period during which the job search is valid.
 Please remember to keep your job search valid and respond to the employment offers from the TE Office.

-- The allowance is claimed through the eAsiointi electronic service portal on the fund’s website (https://rakennuskassa.fi/palvelut/easiointi/) or by using a paper application form.
+- The allowance is applied through the eAsiointi electronic service portal on the fund’s website (https://rakennuskassa.fi/palvelut/easiointi/) or by using a paper application form.
 The necessary attachments may also be submitted via the electronic service portal.

 - Paper application forms are available at the regional offices of the union and the fund’s website under “Forms” (https://rakennuskassa.fi/ansioturva-ja-lomakkeet-2/lomakkeet/).
 A follow-up application form is always sent with the payment notice.

-Enclose with the claim:
+Enclose with the application:

 - A pay certificate from the employer for at least 26 paid work weeks prior to unemployment (including details of holiday pay and compensation, as well as other special compensation).
 The pay certificate must also specify any unpaid periods and the reasons for them.